Vijayendra21/Vijayendra21/README.md

 ### Hi there, I'm Vijayendra! 👋
 - 🔭 I’m an Engineering student
-- 🌱 I’m currently leanring ML
+- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on ML based projects
 - 🤔 I’m interested in learning Deep Leaning, AI and their various applications